UnB-CIS/World-Foundation-Models/docs/tokens/cosmos_tokenizer/cosmos_tokenizer.md

 ## English

+### Summary

+The _Cosmos Tokenizer_ is composed by $2 $parts, an **encoder** and a **decoder**.
+The **encoder** starts with a _Haar Wavelet 3D_ operation, to compress the image or video, then a number of blocks composed by a _Causal ResBlock3D_ layer, _Causal DownSample3D_ layers, and a _Causal SpatioTemporalAttn_ layer.
+The **decoder** mirrors this architecture, substituting the downsample layers for _Causal UpSample3D_ layers, and in the end substituting the _Haar Wavelet3D_ for its inverse.

+Both parts are trained together, with supervision only in the output of the decoder.
+These tokenizers work for both autoregressive and diffusion architectures, being able to tokenize images/videos in a discrete (for AR models), or continuous manner (for diffusion models).

+The _Cosmos Tokenizer_ reaches higher performance in less time than other tokenizers, mostly due to its architecture, while also being able to process multiple types of compression rates, and work ubiquitously for images and videos.

 ### Overview

 Tokenizers are fundamental building blocks of modern large-scale models.
 They transform raw data into more efficient representations by learning a bottle-necked latent space discovered in an unsupervised manner.
 Specifically, visual tokenizers map raw and redundant visual data into compact semantic tokens, making them crucial for handling high-dimensional visual data.